Sai-04021210/ROS/docs/setup_guide.md

-Step 1: Create a Dedicated ROS2 User on Ubuntu
+clearStep 1: Create a Dedicated ROS2 User on Ubuntu

 To keep ROS2 development isolated, create a new user on Ubuntu: sudo adduser ros2_user